Persistence in randomly switched Lotka-Volterra food chains: Proofs

 \subsection{Proof of Theorem \ref{theorem_extinction}}

 \paragraph{Part i)}

-Under hypotheses of Theorem \ref{theorem_extinction}, there is no invariant probability measure on $B^i_+ \times E$ for $i=k+1, \ldots,n$.
-Indeed, let's assume that there is one supported by $B^i_+ \times E$ for one $i=k+1,\ldots,n$.
+Under the hypotheses of Theorem \ref{theorem_extinction}, there is no invariant probability measure on $B^i_+ \times E$ for $i=k+1, \ldots,n$.
+Indeed, let us assume that there is one supported by $B^i_+ \times E$ for one $i=k+1,\ldots,n$.
 By mimicking the proof of Proposition \ref{delta_pos_iif_existe_p_i_st_sum_pi_mu_lmada_i_pos}, we can show that $F^\nu_{|i}$ has a unique positive equilibrium so that Proposition \ref{properties_equil} gives a contradiction.